 What are the next steps?

-We will launch the MultiTrace tea traceability system in October, so that producers of Rainforest Alliance Certified tea and all participating actors selling UTZ certified tea can start to record their transactions in MultiTrace from the fourth quarter of 2020.
+We will launch the MultiTrace tea traceability system in December, so that producers of Rainforest Alliance Certified tea and all participating actors selling UTZ certified tea can start to record their transactions in MultiTrace from the fourth quarter of 2020.
 Blenders and other companies selling Rainforest Alliance Certified tea will start using the system in 2021 once they have stocks in their accounts as reported by their suppliers.
-MultiTrace training will be provided in multiple languages via webinars and user guidelines later in October.
+MultiTrace training will be provided in multiple languages via webinars and user guidelines.

 We are excited about entering this next phase of our sustainable tea program and feel confident in our ability to deliver greater value to you and your customers.
 We very much look forward to continuing our sustainability journey with you and appreciate your support of the Rainforest Alliance.